Linda Greenhouse: Career

-Linda Greenhouse (left) at the Phi Beta Kappa Book Awards Dinner in Washington, DC on December 7, 2018.
+Linda Greenhouse (left) at the Phi Beta Kappa Book Awards Dinner in Washington, D.C., on December 7, 2018.

 Greenhouse began her 40-year career at The New York Times covering state government in the paper's bureau in Albany.
 After completing her master's degree on a Ford Foundation fellowship, she returned to the Times and covered every session of the Supreme Court from 1978 to 2007, with the exception of two years in the mid-1980s when she was a Congressional reporter.
 Since 1981, she has published over 2,800 articles in the Times.
 She has been a regular guest on the PBS program Washington Week.

 At the conclusion of the Supreme Court session in the summer of 2008, Greenhouse accepted a Times offer for early retirement.
 Seven of the nine sitting Justices attended a goodbye party for her on June 12, 2008.
 After retiring, she continued to blog for the Times in their "Opinionator" section, and wrote occasional guest columns.

 In 2010, Greenhouse and Reva Siegel co-authored a book on the history of the U.S. abortion debate prior to the 1973 Roe v.
 Wade decision.
 Titled Before Roe v.
 Wade, the book is largely a selection of primary documents, with commentary provided by the two authors.

 From 2010 to 2021, Greenhouse wrote a bi-weekly opinion column for The New York Times, centered on the Supreme Court and the law.
 Since 2016, she has been a regular contributor to The New York Review of Books.

 In a 2006 speech at Harvard's Radcliffe Institute for Advanced Study, Greenhouse criticized US policies and actions at Guantanamo Bay, Abu Ghraib, and Haditha.
 In the speech, she recalled her struggles as a young woman with gender discrimination: "I was the Harvard stringer for the Boston Herald, which regularly printed, and paid me for, my accounts of student unrest and other newsworthy events at Harvard.
 But when it came time during my senior year to look for a job in journalism, the Herald would not even give me an interview, and neither would the Boston Globe, because these newspapers had no interest in hiring women."
 She also told an anecdote about attending a Simon & Garfunkel reunion concert in 2003.
 She said that midway through the concert she surprised herself by suddenly breaking into tears as she realized her generation had not done a better job than previous generations of running the country.